n0taaryash/n0taaryash/README.md

 ## 🌟 About Me
 - 🔭 Currently working on **edxtra.online**, our tech wing to revolutionize education and innovation.
-- 🎓 Creator of **NCERT Lite**, exclusive study material that helped me ace 90%+ in exams.
 - 💻 Passionate about **web development**, **3D animation**, and **problem-solving**.
 - 🤝 Collaborating with talented teammates to create engaging and user-friendly experiences.
 - 🌱 I’m currently learning - Web-development, Python and JavaScript.